Pythonidaer/read-me-generator/sample.md

 -----------
 ## Installation
-Node is required, as is npm inquirer.
-Information on installing inquirer can be found on npmjs.org
+Node and npm inquirer are required for this project.
+Watch the attached video for more detail.

 -----------

 ## Usage
-You can use it for whatever you'd like.
-Just note that it is invoked inside of the user's local machine's terminal.
+This README can be doctored after creation, so feel free to tinker with the .md or the index.js if you want to change what it asks!

 -----------